tukasa0001/TownOfHost/README-EN.md

 Decision : Crewmate<br>
 Victory Conditions : Get Voted Out<br>

-The Jesters are the neutral role which can win by getting voted out.<br>
+The Jesters don't have any tasks.
+They win the game as a solo, if they get voted out during a meeting.<br>
-If the game ends without getting voted out., or if they are killed, they lose.<br>
+Remaining alive until the game end or getting killed results Jester lose.<br>

 ### Opportunist

 Team : Neutral<br>
 Decision : Crewmate<br>
-Victory Conditions : Aliving when one of the teams wins<br>
+Victory Conditions : Remain alive until the game end<br>

-The Opportunists are the Neutral role, with an additional win if thay are still alive at the end of the game.<br>
+The Opportunists are the Neutral Role with notasks.<br>
-They do not have tasks.<br>
+They win the game with any other Roles, if they are alive at the game end.<br>

 ### SchrodingerCat